shannee-07/Documentation/OMS/canadapost/Source-Code/CanadaPostRequestServices/getShippingRate.md

 **Code Explantion:**

-Here's a step-by-step explanation of the code:
+Here's a step-by-step explanation of the code:Get Artifact: This API is used to retrieve artifacts such as shipping labels from Canada Post.
+It sends a request to Canada Post to fetch the artifact and receives the response.

 1. The getShippingRate method:
 - Retrieves the necessary details from the context, such as the shipment ID, shipment method type ID, and carrier party ID.